How to Create A Sticker Sheet In Adobe Illustrator

 Make sure everything is selected and click Unite in the Pathfinder Panel

-Select your silhouette, copy with COMMAND- C and paste with COMMAND-F inside the sticker layer.
+Select your silhouette, copy it with COMMAND-C, and paste it with COMMAND-F inside the sticker layer.

 Bonus Tip: Redesigning Die Lines